"Rodrick Williams Jr.'s 10-month old, 2-foot-long savannah monitor named "Kill" gets the RB some strange looks when they go for walks together."

-This is the eleventh entry of the 2009 MGoShirt Alert, a design project that will enable MgoBlog readers to vote for upcoming designs in the new MGoBlogStore.
+This is the final voting portion of the 2009 MGoShirt Alert, a design project that will enable MgoBlog readers to vote for an upcoming design in the new MGoBlogStore.

 |pollcode.com free polls|

 |WHAT DESIGN SHOULD WIN THE 2009 MGOSHIRT ALERT?|

 For the sake of authenticity, I thought you all might enjoy seeing how the rest of the shirts stacked up.
 Final scoring beneath the four finalists, ranked from highest to lowest, are as follows:

 SCORE, followed by DESIGN

 3.47 - SHIRT 11 – THE RETRO (Great news, sis!)

 2.84 - SHIRT 10 – THE NEW NEW MATH